 If you are one of those people who enjoys working on small projects in their garage, then you have most probably had the thought of restoring an old classic at some point in your life.

 Polishing the upholstery, fixing up the paint, replacing the engine – little steps that will make you a proud owner of your own piece of art.
 But sometimes art takes ages and costs a fortune.
+Moreover, we should also take into account how technology will most likely influence the future of classic cars.
 So does the effort become too much when the results remain insignificant?

-The thought of bringing an old classic back to life is always exciting and empowering, but when you factor in the purchase price, parts availability, restored value, and desirability, the fun factor might plummet to zero because of the fortune you will have to spend.
+The thought of bringing an old classic back to life is always exciting and empowering, but when you factor in the purchase price, parts availability, restored value, and desirability, the fun factor might plummet to zero because of how much your classic car will cost you.

 Well, before spending a fortune on something that might not be worth the time and effort, start with this list of questions to make sure you’ll end up with a meaningful project.

 How do you know if it’s worth restoring your classic car?

 Before you begin your selection process, it is always nice to have a list of four or five makes and models that you would really enjoy working on for you restoration project.
 Visit classic car shows and auctions, and talk to the owners – this is your best source of knowledge.
 Even the internet doesn’t know as much.
 Always remember that the cars you are looking at may turn into your best trophy or your worst nightmare.